q42jaap/docs-v2/content/influxdb/v2.1/api-guide/iot-starter.md

 {{% /code-tabs %}}
 {{% code-tab-content %}}

-Next.js provides an `env` module to configure environment variables.
+Next.js provides an `env` module to provide environment variables to your app and prevents them being added to version control.
-Create an `.env.local` file to store development configuration settings for your app and prevent them being added to version control.
+Create an `.env.local` file that contains settings for your _development_ environment.

 ```sh
 # .env.local